aCursedComrade/comrade-bot/README.md

 - `ping` : The game of ping-pong
 - `userinfo` : Provide information about the given guild user
 - `guildinfo` : Provide information about the current guild
-- `meme` : Returns a random HOT meme from Reddit (may not be funny all the time)
+- `meme` : Hot meme from r/dankmemes
 - `lengthen` : Lengthen a shortened link
 - ~~`fullhunt` : Use the FullHunt API~~ ([Legacy](legacy/fullhunt.js))
 - `rss (list,create,delete)` : Set up and manage to post on RSS feed events